ASTR 1210 (O'Connell) Study Guide

 - Volcanic outgassing (see picture above)

-other compounds into atmospheres.
-This was the dominant source of the
+atmosphere.
+This was the dominant source of the present

 - Escape of gases to space and stripping by the solar wind

 Any molecule near the top of an atmosphere with a velocity higher than

 can escape to space and not return.
 As a result of collisions with

 other molecules, a small fraction of a given kind of molecule will be

 moving faster than escape velocity at a given time.
 The smaller the